 This is the only brand of henna I have ever tried, so I can't compare it to other brands.
 I have tried two colors: neutral and one of the blondes (most likely marigold blonde because of the intense gold color).
 The blonde one added too much yellow/gold/green to my hair so I wouldn't buy it again.
 The Neutral is misleading because it is NOT neutral; it is made of cassia, which is blonde/gold.
 It will add a bit of gold to your hair, especially if it is light.

 When I make it, I mix only half the container, which is about 55 grams.
 The recommended amount for my hair length is probably 200 grams.
 I would use more but it is so expensive.
-One container at Whole Foods is abut $8 (I did find it on sale at WF for $4 once).
+You can find this at Whole Foods, or cheaper online (I can recommend a place to buy it if you message me)

 I mix the cassia with warm filtered water, and then I added a bit of honey and olive oil.
 There are a lot of things you can add as conditioning agents or color boosters, just do an internet search for what is best for your hair color.

 I let the mixture sit for about 2 hours and then left it on my hair for about 1 hour 45 minutes.
 My hair color is naturally a dark-medium blonde, which gets lighter in the sun.
 So the top layer of my hair, which sees a lot of sun, is lighter than the bottom.
 The cassia seems to brighten (but not lighten) the dark areas, as well as add a tad of color to the light strands to give me a more blended look.
 I would highly recommend the "neutral" color to anyone.
 It's subtle enough that it won't mess up your own color, it just gives you a boost.
 If you are not sure about changing your color, go for the neutral.
 Also, my hair came out thicker, shinier, and softer.
 I love the grassy smell, which lingers in my hair.
 I have done the cassia treatment only a handful of times in the past, but I hope to keep experimenting with it.